Explorers (film): Novelization

 A novelization of the film was written by George Gipe.

 Soundtrack

-The film's original score was composed and conducted by Jerry Goldsmith.
+The film's original score was composed and conducted by Jerry Goldsmith and performed by the Hollywood Studio Symphony.
 An album was released on MCA featuring selections from his score plus three songs (including "All Around the World" as performed by Robert Palmer; the Little Richard version is heard in the film).